ChrisPenner/ChrisPenner.github.io/site/posts/intro-to-finger-trees.md

     convert it into some monoid `v`
--   `(v -> Bool)`: This is our search predicate, `split` will use it to split a sequence into two smaller subsequences: The longest subsequence such that running the predicate on the measure of this subsequence `False`, and the everything that's left-over.
+-   `(v -> Bool)`: This is our search predicate, `split` will use it to split a sequence into two smaller subsequences: The longest prefix subsequence such that running the predicate on the measure of this subsequence is `False`, and the everything that's left-over.
 - `FingerTree v a`: This is the tree we want to split, with a monoidal measure `v` and elements of type `a`.
 - `(FingerTree v a, FingerTree v a)`: The two (possibly empty) subsequences, the first is before the split point the second contains the inflection point of our predicate and everything past it.